skgrange/gissr/README.md

     - To filter objects by other polygons, use `[` subsetting.
   - "Disolve" polygons to make a single feature with `sp_dissolve_polygons`.
   - Transform addresses/postcodes/other location strings to latitude and longitude pairs with `google_geocode`.
-  - Export spatial objects and data frames to GPX files with `write.gpx`.
+  - Export spatial objects and data frames to GPX files with `write_gpx`.

 ## Fancy functions